AWS Certification Exam Cheat Sheet

 Simple Queue Service – SQS

-• SQS is engineered to provide “at least once” delivery of all messages
+• SQS is engineered to provide “at least once” delivery of all messages in standard queues.
+FIFO queues provide exactly-once processing and strict message ordering.

-• Messages are guaranteed for sent to a queue are retained for up to four days( by default, and can be extended upto 14 days) or until they are read and deleted by the application
+• Messages sent to a queue are retained for up to 4 days (by default, can be extended up to 14 days) or until they are read and deleted by the application.

 • If the number of messages in a queue starts to grow or if the average time to process a message becomes too high, workers can be scaled upwards by simply adding additional EC2 instances.